-The MFA has conducted an evaluation of the International Aid Transparency Initiative (IATI) reporting under the previous Strategic Partnership period (2018-2021) that has informed the IATI requirements for the new SPA 2022-2025.
-The requirements have been identified and discussed with the strategic partners in a consultative process during the evaluation process in 2022.
+The MFA will initiate an evaluation of the International Aid Transparency Initiative (IATI) reporting under the previous strategic partnership period (2018-2021) that will inform the IATI requirements for the new strategic partnership period 2022-2025.
+All organisations will be invited to participate in the evaluation and findings will be shared with the organisations.